 The duties of the BRIC include reviewing the development of the Group’s overall risk management and control framework, as well as the Group’s risk profile and key risk issues.
 In addition, the BRIC reviews and make recommendations regarding the Group’s risk appetite and limits for market and liquidity risks.
 Furthermore, the BRIC reviews resolutions made by lending entities concerning credits or limits above certain amounts, as well as strategic credit policy matters and the development of the credit portfolio.

-Members of the BRIC are Kari Stadigh (Chairman), Lars G Nordström and Silvija Seres.
+Members of the BRIC are Lars G Nordström (Chairman), Nigel Hinshelwood and Silvija Seres.
 Generally, the Chief Risk Officer and, when deemed important and to the extent possible, the Group CEO and the CAE are present at meetings with the right to participate in discussions, but not in decisions.

 According to regulations issued by the Swedish Financial Supervisory Authority, the BRIC members shall be board members who do not perform any executive function in the Nordea Group.
 The Company complies with these rules.